TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SymfonyExpressionLanguage/Index.rst

 ===========================

 Symfony expression language (SEL) is used by TYPO3 in a couple of places.
-The most well know one are :ref:`TypoScript conditions <typoscript-syntax-global-condition>`.
+The most well known ones are :ref:`TypoScript conditions <typoscript-syntax-global-condition>`.
 The :ref:`TSref <t3tsref:conditions>` and :ref:`TSconfig <t3tsconfig:conditions>` list
 available variables and functions of these contexts.
 But the TYPO3 core API allows enriching expressions with additional functionality, which is what this chapter is about.